AquilaCMS/AquilaCMS/README.md

 npm run build <THEME_NAME>
 ```

-> The parameter is the name of the theme folder you want to build
+> The parameter is the name of the theme folder you want to build.
-> ⚠️Warning : on Windows, you must **not use** the default cmd
+>
-> Otherwise, you may get an error when using the `npm run build` command.
+> On Windows, we do not recommend using the default cmd.
+Otherwise, you may get an error when using the `npm run build` command.

 ## Documentations